 This guild has much to be proud of, and over the years we have proven that a family can survive and flourish if you never forsake honor, or your friends.

-Steelheart approached me in August of 2006 about taking Grievance for him, because he wasn't able (and, in fairness, hadn't been for months) to do the work involved with leading a raid guild with over 60 very active players.
+Steelheart approached me in August of 2006 about taking over Grievance for him, because he wasn't able (and, in fairness, hadn't been for months) to do the work involved with leading a raid guild with over 60 very active players.
 Grievance has always been organized along a quasi-military line, with the leader being the final word - listening to the advice of officers and members but in the end, that leader has to make the decision and stick to it - with total responsibility for his decision, which is a little spooky sometimes when you're trying to keep a guild with a lot of very individualistic players running.

 Today, Grievance is a high end raiding guild that STILL keeps track of the family values at the core of our beliefs.
 We face some of the toughest critters in the game, with enough left ahead of us that there's still some exciting challenges ahead to conquer.
-At times, there have been "crises of the faith" between our intention to stay a "family guild" and still win the tough content at the end - sometimes, these have led to guild drama in the past, and I don't doubt it'll probably happen again eventually.
+At times, there have been "crises of the faith" between our intention to stay a "family guild" and still win the tough content at the end - sometimes, these have led to Guild drama in the past, and I don't doubt it'll probably happen again eventually.
 However, Grievance, I think, has successfully struck the balance between these two ideals, and our members' willingness to work toward both of these things makes me proud to lead a guild of such folks - good times, headaches, and all.

-WoW Grievance is born
+Grievance is born in World of Warcraft

 "Steelheart approached me in August of 2006 about taking Grievance for him, because he wasn't able (and, in fairness, hadn't been for months) to do the work involved with leading a raid guild with over 60 very active players." .......
 Yukino